henrybernabe/aws-cloud-practitioner/README.md

 # aws-cloud-practitioner
-These contain my study notes for the AWS Cloud Practitioner exame
+These contain my study notes for the AWS Cloud Practitioner exam